 I have no CSST, but do have flexible appliance connectors going to the stove and cloths dryer.
 The gas meter is outside, but is connected to the street via yellow plastic tubing the gas company ran for me in 2011 as a new install.Weil-McLain EG-45 connected to 392sqft of radiation via two 2" risers into a 3" drop header and 2" equalizer.
-Using Rectorseal Steamaster water treatment to greatly reduce corrosion in the boiler.
+EcoSteam ES-20 Advanced Control for Residential Steam boilers.
+Rectorseal Steamaster water treatment

 Steam system pictures updated 6/5/14.